 In November 2003, we issued 324,074 shares of Series J convertible preferred stock at \$10.80 per share.
 In conjunction with the issuance of Series J preferred stock, shareholders of 1,208,880 shares of Series I preferred stock exercised their right to exchange the shares of Series I preferred stock for 1,208,880 shares of Series J preferred stock.
 Shareholders of 192,147 shares of Series I preferred stock who elected not to participate in the Series J preferred stock offering had their 192,147 shares of Series I preferred stock.
 In connection with the issuance of Series J preferred stock, we issued warrants to purchase 264,865 shares of common stock at an exercise price of \$0.12 per share.
-Concurrently, we issued warrants to purchase 988,004 shares of common stock at an exercise price of \$0.10 per share in connection with the exchange of Series I preferred stock for Series J preferred stock.
-In addition, we cancelled warrants to purchase 348,386 shares of common stock at an exercise price of \$13.21 per share.
+Concurrently, we issued warrants to purchase 988,004 shares of common stock at an exercise price of \$0.12 per share.
+In January 2004, we issued an addition, we cancelled warrants to purchase 348,386 shares of common stock at an exercise price of \$13.21 per share.
 In January 2004, we issued an additional 57,370 shares of Series J preferred stock at \$10.80 per share.
 In conjunction with the issuance of Series J preferred stock for 36,918 shares of Series I preferred stock exercised their right to exchange the shares of Series I preferred stock for 36,918 shares of Series J preferred stock.
 In connection with the issuance of the Series J preferred stock during 2004, we issued warrants to purchase 46,881 shares of common stock at an exercise price of \$0.12 per share.
 Concurrently, we issued warrants to purchase 30,173 shares of common stock at an exercise price of \$0.12 per share in connection with the exchange of Series I preferred stock for Series J preferred stock.